mohllal/system-design-interview-prep/architecture/README.md

 ---

-💡 **Tip**: Each architectural pattern includes a "Reference Materials" section with curated external resources for deeper exploration.
+💡 **Tip:** Each architectural pattern includes a "Reference Materials" section with curated external resources for deeper exploration.